 Now we know that the number 22 appears at the index position 3.

-Recursive Binary Search
+Recursive Binary Search in Python

 We can also use recursion to perform a binary search.
 This is where we’ll define a function that keeps calling itself until a condition – our number being found – is met.